-Thai junta tracks Internet posting to capture protest leader
+Thai junta tracks internet posting to capture protest leader

 Yingluck was seen in public on Friday for the first time since the coup, walking around the recently opened, high-end Central Embassy shopping mall in Bangkok.

 The country has been mostly calm since the coup.
-A curfew remains in force from midnight to 4 a.m. across most of Thailand, although the junta has lifted the curfew in some tourist areas this week.
-On Friday it said a curfew was no longer in place in two districts and provinces including the popular beach resort of Krabi.
+A curfew remains in force from midnight to 4 a.m., although the junta lifted it on Tuesday in the beach resorts of Pattaya, Phuket and Samui to help the battered tourist industry.

-Thailand's Commerce Ministry said on Friday that prices of many consumer goods would be capped for six months to November to hold down living costs and boost the economy and confidence.
-"Producers of 205 categories of necessary consumer goods are happy to freeze prices for six months," the ministry's permanent secretary, Srirat Rastapana said in a statement after meeting with companies and trade associations.

-(Additional reporting by Aukkarapon Niyomyat and Panarat Thepgumpanat; Writing by Alan Raybould and Simon Webb; Editing by Louise Ireland)
+(Additional reporting by Amy Sawitta Lefevre and Panarat Thepgumpanat; Writing by Alan Raybould; Editing by Raju Gopalakrishnan and Nick Macfie)